San Antonio Spurs: 1985–1989: Difficult years

-The next four seasons were a dark time in Spurs' history with the team having a combined record of 115–213 from 1985–86 until 1988–89.
+The next four seasons were a dark time for the Spurs, who went 115–213 from 1985–86 to 1988–89.
 The losing seasons and dwindling attendance often caused the Spurs to be mentioned as a potential candidate for relocation to another city.
 The lone bright spot during this period was the Spurs being awarded the top pick in the 1987 NBA draft through NBA draft lottery.
 The Spurs used this selection on United States Naval Academy standout David Robinson.
-Although Robinson was drafted in 1987, the Spurs would have to wait until the 1989–90 season for Robinson to be a Spur because of his prior two-year commitment to serve in the United States Navy.
-The Spurs seemingly bottomed out in 1988–89 with a record of 21–61, the worst in franchise history at the time.
-However, the 1989–90 season was notable for several reasons.
-It was the first season of full ownership for Red McCombs, who was an original investor in the team and helped solidify local ownership for the team.
-Additionally, the 1988–89 season featured the debut of Larry Brown as the Spurs head coach who moved to San Antonio after winning the NCAA National Championship with Kansas in 1988.
+Although Robinson was drafted in 1987, the Spurs would have to wait until the 1989–90 season for Robinson to be a Spur because of his two-year commitment to serve in the United States Navy.
+The Spurs bottomed out in 1988–89 with a record of 21–61, the worst in franchise history at the time.
+But the 1989–90 season brought full ownership by Red McCombs, as an original investor in the team had helped solidify local ownership for the team.
+It also saw the debut of head coach Larry Brown, who had won the NCAA National Championship as head coach of Kansas in 1988.